Mental disorder: Personality traits

 Risk factors for mental illness include a propensity for high neuroticism or "emotional instability".
 In anxiety, risk factors may include temperament and attitudes (e.g. pessimism).
+Key personality traits, including Neuroticism, Extraversion, Agreeableness, Conscientiousness, and Openness, significantly influence various dimensions of mental health, as measured by the General Health Questionnaire(GHQ-12).
+The GHQ-12 assesses mental health across three dimensions: GHQ-12A (social dysfunction & anhedonia), GHQ-12B (depression & anxiety), and GHQ-12C (loss of confidence).
+Neuroticism was found to be strongly linked to all three dimensions, indicating greater vulnerability to mental health issues, while Extraversion was negatively associated with social dysfunction and depression, suggesting better mental health outcomes.Agreeableness and Conscientiousness were both negatively related to social dysfunction and loss of confidence, highlighting their protective roles.
+Openness showed a negative relationship with depression and anxiety.

+These findings support several models of personality's impact on mental health, including the predisposition/vulnerability, complication/scar, and pathoplasty/exacerbation models.
+This underscores the importance of considering personality traits in mental health assessments and interventions, as they help identify individuals at higher risk for mental health challenges and guide targeted psychological care.

 Causal models

 Mental disorders can arise from multiple sources, and in many cases there is no single accepted or consistent cause currently established.
 An eclectic or pluralistic mix of models may be used to explain particular disorders.
 The primary paradigm of contemporary mainstream Western psychiatry is said to be the biopsychosocial model which incorporates biological, psychological and social factors, although this may not always be applied in practice.

 Biological psychiatry follows a biomedical model where many mental disorders are conceptualized as disorders of brain circuits likely caused by developmental processes shaped by a complex interplay of genetics and experience.
 A common assumption is that disorders may have resulted from genetic and developmental vulnerabilities, exposed by stress in life (for example in a diathesis–stress model), although there are various views on what causes differences between individuals.
 Some types of mental disorders may be viewed as primarily neurodevelopmental disorders.

 Evolutionary psychology may be used as an overall explanatory theory, while attachment theory is another kind of evolutionary-psychological approach sometimes applied in the context of mental disorders.
 Psychoanalytic theories have continued to evolve alongside and cognitive-behavioral and systemic-family approaches.
-A distinction is sometimes made between a "medical model" or a "social model" of disorder and disability.
+A distinction is sometimes made between a "medical model" or a "social model" of psychiatric disability.